 During my grief journey, I did a study of the psalms of lament.
 These are the poems in the in the Biblical Book of Psalms that express rage, frustration, and grief.
 I can't speak for how Jewish people relate to these psalms, but it does seem like many Christians have a tendency to avoid them.
 They are after all pretty gloomy, and express images of God that can feel uncomfortable.

-have a distinctive place in the biblical Psalter.
-This link draws from theologian Walter Brueggemann's book Message of the Psalms.
 In this video is a interview with Walter Brueggemann, where he talks about how our culture has tended to deny pain.

 Understanding the psalms of lament helped me to deepen my understanding the human-divine relationship.
 It also helped me see that facing the reality of pain and struggle in life was a much better way to healing than avoidance.
 These psalms show us a window into the grief journey of individuals and a nation who are able to be real about the pain and doubts of life and eventually live into wholeness.